 Academic Advisement.
-Students initially contact their department chair or program coordinator.
+Students initially contact the department chair or program coordinator.
 Then, during the first semester of registration, a permanent advisor is selected.
 The advisor's major tasks are to counsel with the student about academic requirements and expectations, and to help develop a course plan which meets these requirements.

 Advancement to Degree Candidacy.
 For information regarding advancement to degree candidacy for master's degree students, see the Academic Information section of this bulletin on p.
-53.
+55.

-EDUCATIONAL SPECIALIST DEGREE (EdS)
+Educational Specialist Degree (EdS)